pepeiborra/gc-benchmarks/README.md

 ![][pauses]

 For the incremental collector the graph is showing the length of the marking pause (1a).
-In the copy collector case, the pause lengths are linear with _N as expected, and the incremental case the pauses are sub linear with N. On average, the incremental GC pauses are between five and six times shorter than the copying GC pauses.
+In the copy collector case, the pause lengths are linear with _N as expected, and sub linear for the incremental collector.
+On average, the incremental GC pauses are between five and six times shorter than the copying GC pauses.
 However, at 100ms, is this short enough?
 I asked Ben Gamari and he said:

 >The Pusher benchmark allocates and retains lots of large objects (namely each message carries a large ByteString).
 > However, the cost of the preparatory GC is linear in the number of large